The Victorian Society: Foundation

 The society's foundation was proposed in November 1957 by Anne Parsons, Countess of Rosse at her preserved Victorian home at 18 Stafford Terrace, Kensington (Linley Sambourne House), with the intention of countering the widely prevalent antipathy to 19th- and early 20th-century architecture.
 (Note: Timothy Mowl, the architectural historian, records that Anne Rosse's house, with its decoration by her grandfather Linley Sambourne, had "the most stunning and completely unaltered Victorian interiors" in London.)
 From the 1890s into the 20th century, Victorian art had been under attack, critics writing of "the nineteenth century architectural tragedy", ridiculing "the uncompromising ugliness" of the era's buildings and attacking the "sadistic hatred of beauty" of its architects.
 The commonly held view had been expressed by P. G. Wodehouse in his 1937 novel, Summer Moonshine: "Whatever may be said in favour of the Victorians, it is pretty generally admitted that few of them were to be trusted within reach of a trowel and a pile of bricks."

 The first meeting was held at Linley Sambourne House on 28 February 1958.
-Among its 30 founder members were the first secretary John Betjeman, Henry-Russell Hitchcock and Nikolaus Pevsner, who became chairman in 1964.
+Among its 30 founder members were the first secretary, together with John Betjeman, Henry-Russell Hitchcock and Nikolaus Pevsner, who became chairman in 1964.

 Directors

 Peter Fleetwood-Hesketh was secretary from 1961 to 1963.
-Former Bletchley Park codebreaker, Jane Fawcett, managed the society's affairs as secretary from 1964 to 1976.
-Christopher Costelloe took over as director from Ian Dungavell in 2012.
-Joe O'Donnell succeeded Costelloe as director in September 2020.
+Former Bletchley Park codebreaker, Jane Fawcett, then managed the society's affairs as secretary from 1964 to 1976.
+William Filmer-Sankey served as its director in the 1990s, Ian Dungavell was appointed as director in October 2000, and Christopher Costelloe took over as director in August 2012.
+Joe O'Donnell became director in September 2020, and was replaced by James Hughes in February 2024.

 Work

 The society helped to save St Pancras Station from demolition.

 The society has worked to save numerous landmark buildings such as St Pancras Station, Albert Dock in Liverpool, the Foreign Office and Oxford University Museum.
-Its campaigns have not always been successful, notably its failed attempts to save the Euston Arch from demolition in 1961.
+Its campaigns have not always been successful, notably its failed attempts to save the Euston Arch from demolition in 1961 or the Coal Exchange from the same fate in 1962.

 Examples of the society's work with churches include making complaints against proposals of church PCCs to use upholstered chairs during renovation, and appealing against proposals to raise money by selling original features.

 In 2015, the society launched a campaign to preserve Victorian gasometers, after utility companies announced plans to demolish nearly 200 of the now-outdated structures.
 Costelloe, the society's director at the time, commented: "Gasometers, by their very size and structure, cannot help but become landmarks.
 [They] are singularly dramatic structures for all their emptiness."

 The society publishes an annual list of the Top Ten Most Endangered Victorian or Edwardian Buildings in England and Wales.